evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATIC+/_index.md

 ## Exterior

 You can choose between 11 different paint colors when ordering this model.
- In addition, you can equip this model with an AMG line exterior package.
-This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

 The optional AMG Night Package finishes selected exterior elements in high-gloss black.
 Depending on the chosen paint color – this results in either strong contrasts or flowing transitions.

-You can choose between 4 wheels with sizes from 20 to 21 inches.
+You can choose between 4 wheels with sizes from 21 to 22 inches.

 The car has four regular doors and a boot lid for the trunk.